docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-Creates a new .prproj project, at the specified path.
+Creates a new .prproj :ref:`project`, at the specified path.

 **Parameters**